Welcome to Grove at Home!

 “Look, someone who grew up with a father like mine, with a childhood and adolescence like mine, is never going to feel particularly at ease around more typical varieties of American men, especially hetero white men, that’s been my story from long before that became a somewhat fashionable thing to say.
 White American dudehood, in general, is just something I don’t enjoy being around.
 Yes, of course, you encounter many exceptions; my so called ‘bestie’ since we first hung out in El Salvador in the 80s, the journalist Jon Lee Anderson, is obviously a tough guy, but one of the things that we shared from the start was our mutual dislike of the macho male American-Brit correspondent herd that I always stayed away from.”
 Continue reading…

 A tribute to John Rechy

-This past March, legendary author John Rechy — whom James Baldwin once praised for his “rare and beautiful recklessness” — turned 90.
+This past March, we celebrated another birthday for legendary author John Rechy — whom James Baldwin once praised for his “rare and beautiful recklessness.”
 As the publisher of fifteen of Rechy’s books, including the epochal City of Night, we’re certainly tremendous fans!
 Today, whether the occasion is the start of Pride Month, the 95th birthday of Marilyn Monroe (who figures crucially in Rechy’s Marilyn’s Daughter), or simply the fact that it’s never a bad time to celebrate Rechy’s indelible work, here’s a video produced last year by the Texas Institute of Letters to honor him.